Chapters

 World Oil Supply

-Non-DoC liquids supply (i.e., liquids supply from countries not participating in the Declaration of Cooperation) is forecast to grow by about 0.9 mb/d, y-o-y, in 2025.
-The main growth drivers are expected to be the US, Canada, Brazil and Argentina.
-Non-DoC liquids supply growth in 2026 also revised down slightly to about 0.9 mb/d, with the US, Brazil, Canada and Argentina as the key drivers.
+Non-DoC liquids supply (i.e., liquids supply from countries not participating in the Declaration of Cooperation) is forecast to grow by about 0.8 mb/d, y-o-y, in 2025, revised down by about 0.1 mb/d from last month’s assessment.
+The main growth drivers are expected to be the US, Brazil, Canada, and Argentina.
+The non-DoC liquids supply growth forecast in 2026 is also revised down by about 0.1 mb/d to reach 0.8 mb/d, with the US, Brazil, Canada, and Argentina as the key drivers.
 Meanwhile, natural gas liquids (NGLs) and non-conventional liquids from countries participating in the DoC are forecast to grow by 0.1 mb/d, y-o-y, in 2025, to average 8.4 mb/d, followed by an increase of about 0.1 mb/d, y-o-y, in 2026, to average 8.5 mb/d.
-Crude oil production by the countries participating in the DoC dropped by 37 tb/d in March, m-o-m, averaging about 41.02 mb/d, as reported by available secondary sources.
+Crude oil production by countries participating in the DoC decreased by 106 tb/d in April, m-o-m, averaging about 40.92 mb/d, as reported by available secondary sources.

 Product Markets and Refining Operations